 The final report-which was enthusiastically received by both City staff and the community-will undoubtedly serve as a reference during future planning efforts in the area.
-Dayana Salazar, Chair and Professor of the Urban and Regional Planning Department at San José State University notes, "The Alviso Community Assessment now senior planner for AECOM in Tripoli, having recently moved there after working for Cansult Maunsell / AECOM in Dubai for two years.
-Before that, he worked for FEMA on disaster recovery projects in Louisiana following hurricanes Katrina and Rita.
+Dayana Salazar, Chair and Professor of the Urban and Regional Planning Department at San José State University notes, "The Alviso Community Assessment disaster recovery projects in Louisiana following hurricanes Katrina and Rita.
 Chris makes his permanent home in San Francisco and was formerly a member of APA California Northern.
 He holds a bachelor's degree in geography and a master's in urban planning, both from the University of Washington (Seattle).